Kagebounshin/neverday-milestone-project-1/README.md

 ### Features For The Future

 * I would like for my forms to work, so they fulfill their purpose.

+* I would like to have more information about every member of Neverday.

 * I would like to implement a music section.
 There you will be able to listend to our music directley on the site, and read the lyrics for our realeased songs.